moselle123/iopear/ProjectLog.md

 # Project Log

+This project log shows the progress of the system throughout the project.
+It has been updated throughout and evidence of the entries can be found throughout the commit history.

+---

 ## 26 Sept - 13th October
 In this time I have:
 - Began research into smart systems designed to monitor plants.